|The Doyle Gite||Self Catering||Flexible||5||10||5|

-There is a tv in the living room that has British 'Free to view' channels.
+There is a tv in the living room that has British 'Free to view' channels and French channels.
 There is wi-fi available outside only in the garden area.

-There are areas for sitting and the gardens are large with a playing field that has a basketball hoop, climbing frame and swimming pool.
+There are areas for sitting and the gardens are large with a playing field that has a basketball hoop, and climbing frame

 Parking is available outside or near the gite, depending on the amount of cars here.